-Cookies are small text files containing small amounts of information which are downloaded to your device when you visit our website.
-Cookies are then sent back to our website on each of your subsequent visits, or to another website that recognises that cookie.
+Cookies are text files containing small amounts of information that are downloaded to your device when you visit our website.
+Cookies are then sent back to our website on each of your subsequent visits to our site.

 If you want to:

 - prevent your browser from accepting new cookies;